 This is the third in a series of Blogs on improving plant reliability performance through changes in culture, programs, equipment design, maintenance and operation.
-[Click link to review Making Bad Actor Elimination Programs Work ; or the second blog, Reliability Beliefs - Driving Organizational Accountability ] This blog compares experiences in successful high-altitude expedition climbing and the effort to implement a true world-class reliability program in your plant.
+[Click link to review Making Bad Actor Elimination Programs Work; or the second blog, Reliability Beliefs - Driving Organizational Accountability] This blog compares experiences in successful high-altitude expedition climbing and the effort to implement a true world-class reliability program in your plant.
 The similarities of implementing a strong reliability program and climbing a big mountain became apparent a number of years ago during the planning stages for a climb on Kilimanjaro.
 This peak is the highest point in Africa and one of the “Seven Summits” or highest points on the seven continents.
 From an altitude standpoint, Kilimanjaro at 19,340 feet is in the middle of the pack with 3 summits higher and 3 that are lower than “Kili.”
-Although Kilimanjaro is a walk up, it has...
+Although Kilimanjaro is a walk up, it has unique challenges as you...

 Subscribe To Becht Blogs

 I agree to allow the site to collect my data solely for the use of subscriptions